maurosorrentino/serverless-MVP-app/readme.md

 Lint scanning in CI/CD pipelines.

 API gateway (REST) can be put in a VPC and made it private with vpc endpoints if needed

+Versioning in the s3 bucket for the lambda code could also be enabled if we are scared of file removal (not recommended in my opinion it's unlikely that happens and if it does you can still get the code of the lambda by checking out to specific tag)

 How to test
 in terraform-infrastructure directory there is a test.py file for calling the API, make sure you add the role to the api policy that you have access to to get a 200